JothiPeriasamy/DMV_Text_Analyzer/README.md

   3.DSAI_Model_Architecture - Here, you can find the text classification model architecture.

   4.DSAI_Model_Implementation_Sourcecode - Here, you can find the related model implementation source code.
-There is no saved model attached with it due to huge size of the file.
-If anyone need saved model to run this streamlit application, kindly contact info@deepsphere.ai
+There is also saved model attached with it.

   5.DSAI_Model_Outcome - Here, you can find the model outcome as csv file.